x1ppy/gazelle-origin/README.md

 Obtaining Your Cookie
 ---------------------
 `red-origin` requires a browser cookie to log in and make API requests.
 To obtain your cookie:
+* Log in to redacted.ch
-* Open the browser console:
+* In the same tab, open the browser console:
     * Chrome: Ctrl-Shift-J (Windows) or Command-Option-J (Mac)
     * Firefox: Ctrl-Shift-K (Windows) or Command-Option-K (Mac)
 * Select the Network tab and refresh the page